rugbyprof/Mobile-Web-Programming/Basic-Css-Usage.md

 - blink

 #### Text Indent
-You can indent the first line of text in an (X)HTML element with the following:
+You can indent the first line of text in an HTML element with the following:
 ```css
   text-indent: value;
 ```